-It is with pleasure that I present the President’s report for 2016, the year representing the 21st anniversary of St Cecilia Music Scholarships
+It is with pleasure that I present the President’s report for 2017, the year representing the 22nd year of St Cecilia Music Scholarships.

 Donations and grants

-During the year we received significant grants from the Eurobodalla Shire Council ($2,153), Moruya CWA ($2000) and the Rotary Club of Batemans Bay ($1000).
-We also received a grant from the South Coast Music Society of $200 which was devoted to a Classical Music award and a grant of $300 from PerfEx and associated persons for a number of awards.
-We also received donations from our patron Rafe de Crespigny, our founder Maria de Rocco, the Amici d’Italia group and donations from a number of other individuals.
-Grants and donations for the year totalled $7238.
+During the year we received significant grants from the Eurobodalla Shire Council ($2,500), Moruya CWA ($2000) and the Rotary Club of Batemans Bay ($1000).
+We also received a grant from the South Coast Music Society of $350 and $300 from PerfEx and associated persons.
+We also received donations from a number of supporters totaling $1850.
+Grants and donations for the year totaled $8000 (Note the Finance Report for 2017 shows actual funds received in 2017 some of which related to the previous year’s program).

-We are grateful to the faithful individuals and organisations that support the St Cecilia scholarship program which enables us to provide annual awards totaling $5750 and tertiary scholarships to young musicians from the South Coast of NSW.
+We are grateful to the faithful individuals and organisation that support the St Cecilia scholarship program which enables us to provide annual awards totaling $6000 and tertiary scholarships to young musicians from the South Coast of NSW.

-The 2016 Scholarship auditions were held on the weekend of 15/16 October at St Peter’s Anglican College with Craig Woodland and Lizzie Collier of Canberra Grammar school as adjudicators.
+The 2017 Scholarship auditions were held on the weekend of 21/22 October at St Peter’s Anglican College with John Gilbert and Craig Woodland of Canberra Grammar school as adjudicators.

-On Sunday 6 November a workshop was conducted for finalists by Merinda Anthill and Louise Hankinson.
+For the second year a workshop was conducted for finalists by Merinda Anthill and Louise Hankinson.
 The workshop was conducted at St Bernard’s Church and participants enthusiastically participated in the various activities.
-It is my observation that the finalists developed confidence as a result of the workshop which was evident in their performances at the Concert.
-Evaluation feedback from participants will help improve this workshop in future years.
+The finalists developed confidence as a result of the workshop which was evident in their performances at the Concert.

-The compere at the concert was Jen Hunt from ABC Radio.
+The compere at the concert was Ian Duff.
 Around 200 were in the audience and they enjoyed an hour’s worth of entertainment.
-The presenters were Jeannie Brewer, Henk Roubos of PerfEx, Julie Stuart, President of the South Coast Music Society, Jeff Thorpe, President of the Batemans Bay Rotary Club, Annette Chapman, President of the Moruya CWA, Maria de Rocco, and Eurobodalla Shire Deputy Mayor, Anthony Mayne.
+The presenters were Catherine Dale (ESC), Pam Larkin (St Cecilia Committee), Henk Roubos (PerfEx), Julie Stuart, (South Coast Music Society), Maureen Manning, (President of the Batemans Bay Rotary Club), Annette Chapman, (President of the Moruya CWA).

 Merinda Anthill and Louise Hankinson kindly offered to stage manage the concert which was greatly appreciated.